 Despite Emma and Dan's outstanding performances, the enchanted objects steal the show.
 Lumiére (voiced by Ewan McGregor) and Cogsworth (Ian McKellen) are like a minuscule married couple, and I never thought it possible to feel so strongly towards a friendship between a candelabra and clock.
 Lumiére is the unsung hero of this tale, who sets off from the start to unite Belle and the Beast to break the curse.

 As soon as the movie ended, I already wanted to see it again.
 From the flashy "Be Our Guest" number to the epic ending fight scene, every second of the movie is captivating.
 This live version brings a whole new life to the animated classic, with little twists for the modern era (LeFou gets a dude!).
+Beauty and the Beast shows us that beauty is truly in the eyes of the beholder, and is never just skin-deep.
+Belle also teaches us that there is always something new out there to learn and explore, and we should never settle for a "provincial" commoner's life, pining after jerks like Gaston.

 We're only one week in to the new season of Survivor, and I have heart palpitations already.